 Nevertheless, the little girl grabbed her mum’s hand, curls bobbing in the light breeze as she tugged her across the cobbled street, adding surprising velocity to Elizabeth’s steps.
 Her daughter might only be eight, but she was growing fast and strong.
 After Jenny’s diagnosis and the personal hell of the last chemo-fuelled year, her heart sang with the gladness only a mother knows, at seeing her only child pull through.

 “See!”
 Jenny called, leaning against her mum’s counterweight.
 “They’re setting off!”

-The walk began, the woman soon in full spiel, walking backwards as she gave them a potted history of the cathedral’s foundation.
-Why she couldn’t have done it while they were all standing, Elizabeth had no idea.
+The tour began, the woman soon in full spiel, walking backwards as she gave them a potted history of the cathedral’s foundation.
+Why she couldn’t have done it while they were all standing still, Elizabeth had no idea.
 She took in a long breath.
 Not important.
 What mattered most was the now and that she was with Jenny.

 Elizabeth had been looking forward to this, having picked up a discarded leaflet in a coffee shop.
 Jonathan had wanted to go with them, but he’d picked up some sort of stomach bug and had to stay behind at the B & B. Such a shame.
-He’d been through the mill as well, of course, and it had been his idea to come to this neck of the woods for a break.
-Working too hard, trying to support the family through the worst times imaginable, Jonathan had been her rock.
+Jonathan was her rock.
 He’d been running on empty himself these past few months, a situation which had no doubt contributed to his indisposition.
 Pity, a twilight stroll through Sandmarsh would have done him the world of good.

 “We’re going to love this,” Elizabeth said to no one in particular, as if saying so would make it so.
-Luckily, the party were so rapt in the words of the tour guide, no one, except possibly Jenny, heard her.
+Luckily, the people were so rapt in the words of the tour guide, no one, except possibly Jenny, could hear.

 Or so she thought.